MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ## APIs that require package identity

 The following WinRT classes require package identity (see [Features that require package identity](/windows/apps/desktop/modernize/modernize-packaged-apps)).
-These APIs are supported only in desktop apps that are packaged using [MSIX](/windows/msix/), or that are sparse-packaged.
+These APIs are supported only in desktop apps that are packaged (that is, that have package identity at runtime).
 The list might not be comprehensive.

 * [**Windows.ApplicationModel.DataTransfer.DataProviderHandler**](/uwp/api/windows.applicationmodel.datatransfer.dataproviderhandler)
 * [**Windows.ApplicationModel.DataTransfer.DataRequest**](/uwp/api/Windows.ApplicationModel.DataTransfer.DataRequest)